mainmatter/mainmatter.com/src/posts/2019-03-29-qonto-project.md

 practices and transferring knowledge to in-house engineers on the job via reviews and pairing sessions.

-Just as with previous Team Augmentation projects like [trainline](/cases/trainline/) this approach brings "double value for the client" says simlpabs CEO Marco Otte-Witte, "short term value is added by the client immediately gaining more engineering power, but additional long term
+Just as with previous Team Reinforcement projects like [trainline](/cases/trainline/) this approach brings "double value for the client" says simlpabs CEO Marco Otte-Witte, "short term value is added by the client immediately gaining more engineering power, but additional long term